Isabella d'Este, Duchess of Parma: Princess of Modena

 Isabella was a daughter of the Duke of Modena Francesco I d'Este and Maria Caterina Farnese, daughter of Ranuccio I Farnese, Duke of Parma.
 She was the sister of two Dukes of Modena, Alfonso IV d'Este (1634–1662) and Rinaldo (1655–1737).

-Isabella's father remarried in 1648 to Isabella's maternal aunt Vittoria Farnese, whom however died one year after marriage in childbed after giving birth to Isabella's half-sister Vittoria.
+Isabella's father remarried in 1648 to Isabella's maternal aunt Vittoria Farnese, who, however, died one year after marriage in childbed after giving birth to Isabella's half-sister Vittoria.

 Isabella's father would marry a third time and this marriage would prove to have some consequences when it came to arranging Isabella's own marriage.

 There were attempts to marry Isabella to the young king Louis XIV of France in 1651- 1654, in order to strengthen the ties between France and Modena which had been weakened after her father had allied with France through the intercession of Cardinal Mazarin.
 But when he saw that the situation of the Thirty Years' War seemed to be favourable for Spain, her father switched his allegiances from France to Spain.

 But this marriage did not materialize due to powerful minister Cardinal Mazarin's opposition to the marriage between Isabella's father Francesco I d'Este, Duke of Modena and Lucrezia Barberini, great-niece of Pope Urban VIII.

 The Barberini though once allies, had earned the enmity of Mazarin through a series of complex events.
-The Barberini´s had chosen to back a Spanish candidate Giovanni Battista Pamphilj in the 1644 election of the new pope rather than one of the French candidates Cardinal Bentivoglio and Cardinal Sacchetti favored by France (and Mazarin).
+The Barberini's had chosen to back a Spanish candidate Giovanni Battista Pamphilj in the 1644 election of the new pope rather than one of the French candidates Cardinal Bentivoglio and Cardinal Sacchetti favored by France (and Mazarin).
 Afterwards the new pope turned on the Barberini, and many prominent members of the family had to flee Rome and seek protection in France and were aided by Mazarin.

 In 1652, however the Barberinis again ingratiated themselves into the good graces of the Pope strengthened by the marriage of Matteo Barberini to the pope's niece Olimpia Giustiniani followed already mentioned marriage of the duke of Modena to Lucrezia Barberini.
 All of this Mazarin saw as a betrayal and ingratitude from the Barberinis :particularly as the Pope had planned a conspiracy to oust Mazarin from power.

 This rift would only be healed with the marriage of Mazarin's niece, Laura Martinozzi and Isabella's brother Alfonso in 1655.

 Later focus was on arranging a match for Isabella with one of the German princes who were allied with France in the League of the Rhine.